 The Company conducted a Phase 2a clinical trial of TMS-007 between November 2017 and August 2021.
 The trial was conducted in Japan as a single-dose, randomized, placebo-controlled, dose-escalation and double-blind trial, with 52 subjects to whom TMS-007 was administered and 38 subjects to whom a placebo was administered.
-Among the subjects to whom TMS-007 was administered, six subjects were given a dose of 1 mg/kg, 18 were given a dose of 3 mg/kg and 28 were given a dose of 6 mg/kg.
+Among the subjects to whom TMS-007 was administered, six subjects were given a dose of 1mg/kg, 18 were given a dose of 3mg/kg and 28 were given a dose of 6mg/kg.

 The main enrollment criteria for subjects for this trial were patients of AIS who cannot be treated with existing thrombolytic drugs or endovascular treatment, and who could be treated within 12 hours after symptom onset.
 The average (median) time elapsed from symptom onset to the administration was 9.5 hours in the TMS-007 group and 9.3 hours in the placebo group.
 The primary endpoint of the trial evaluated safety as assessed by the incidence of symptomatic intracranial hemorrhage (sICH) with worsening of National Institute of Health Stroke Scale (NIHSS) of four points or more.
-There were no events reported in the patients who received TMS-007 (0 out of 52 patients), compared to an incidence of 2.6% in the patients who received placebo (1 out of 38 patients).
-The incidence of all intracranial hemorrhages (total ICH), including minor ones, was 11.5% (6 out of 52) in the TMS-007 group and 13.2% (5 out of 38) in the placebo group.
+No relevant cases were reported in the TMS-007 group (0 of 52 cases), and the incidence of relevant cases was 2.6% in the placebo group (1 of 38 cases).
+The incidence of total intracranial hemorrhage (total ICH), including mild bleeding, was 11.5% (6/52) in the TMS-007 group and 13.2% (5/38) in the placebo group.